whitedigital-eu/document-generator-bundle/README.md

     }
 }
 ```
-transformer MUST return an array of fields:
+transformer can return none, some or all of the fields listed in getTransformedFields an array of fields
-a.
-ALL from Task getRequiredFields,
-b.
-NONE, SOME or ALL from getTransformedFields

-> ALL fields returned by transformer MUST be defined in either required or optional fields

 3. Use generation
 Defined task can now be used as a service